luxonis/depthai-python/docs/source/components/bootloader.rst

 Suggested workflow is to perform as much of development as possible with the host connected as the iteration cycle is greatly improved.

-Once desired pipeline is created, use the following function to flash: DeviceBootloader::flash
+Once desired pipeline is created, use the following function to flash: :code:`DeviceBootloader::flash`

 API
 ###